Implementation of full and simplified likelihoods in CheckMATE: Technical implementation

 An example calculation was performed for the evaluation of the full likelihood model in the ATLAS search \texttt{atlas\_2101\_01629}, which is a moderately complex one of those implemented.
-The tests were performed on three Ubuntu~22.04.5 systems: A - Intel i7-4770 CPU 3.4 GHz, 4/8 cores/threads;\footnote{It is really old.} B - Intel i7-8565U CPU 1.8 GHz, 4/8 cores/threads and NVIDIA GeForce MX150; C - Intel i7-7700 CPU 3.4 GHz, 4/8 cores/threads. \texttt{Jax, pytorch} and \texttt{tensorflow} take advantage of the multithread computation even when no GPUs are present.
-On system B the CUDA~12.8 toolkit was installed for the GPU computation.
+The process considered was $pp\to \tilde{g}\tilde{g} \to qqqqWW\tilde{\chi}^0_1\tilde{\chi}^0_1$ with an intermediate chargino; masses $m_{\tilde{g}} = 2200$~GeV, $m_{\tilde{\chi}^\pm_1} = 1100$~GeV, $m_{\tilde{\chi}^0_1} = 1$~GeV; cross section $\sigma = 0.46$~fb.
+The sample size was 1000 events though the times in Tab.~\ref{tab:performance} do not include the sample analysis time.
+The tests were performed on three Ubuntu~22.04.5 systems: A - Intel i7-4770 CPU 3.4 GHz, 4/8 cores/threads;\footnote{It is really old.} B - Intel i7-8565U CPU 1.8 GHz, 4/8 cores/threads and NVIDIA GeForce MX150; C - Intel i7-7700 CPU 3.4 GHz, 4/8 cores/threads. \textsc{Jax}, \textsc{Pytorch}, and \textsc{Tensorflow} take advantage of multithreading even when there are no GPUs present.
+On system B the CUDA~12.8 toolkit was installed for GPU computation.
 In Table~\ref{tab:performance} we show the results.
-Note that the system B was tested in two configurations, with and without, GPUs.
-The best performance is obtained with \texttt{jax} and \texttt{pytorch}.
-For comparison, we also provide evaluation times for the \CLs{} observed limit performed on system A.
+Note that system B was tested in two configurations, with and without GPUs.
+The best performance is obtained with \textsc{Jax} and \textsc{Pytorch}.
+For comparison, we also provide evaluation times for the \CLs{} observed limit performed in system A. The results agreed between different calculation methods.

 As already mentioned, for large scans of parameter space it may not be practical to perform full likelihood evaluation.
-The simplified models improve computation and the detailed calculation of all signal strength limits and \CLs{} takes in our example 16 seconds for the \texttt{jax} backend and 64 seconds for the \texttt{numpy} backend.
+The simplified models improve the computation and detailed calculation of all signal strength limits and \CLs{} takes in our example 16 seconds for the \textsc{Jax} backend and 64 seconds for the \textsc{Numpy} backend.
 Finally, if the calculation of \CLs{} is sufficient, it only takes about 1~second.